 One of the lesser known perks that come with many of today's credit cards is something called Purchase Protection.
-In essence, you may be reimbursed for the value of your product in the event of damage, theft, or other factors.
-Note that there is another closely related (and often confused) benefit called Extended Warranty, which I will be covering in a separate article.
+You may be reimbursed for the value of your product in the event of damage, theft, or other factors.
+Note that there is another closely related (and often confused) benefit called Extended Warranty.

 Exact terms vary between issuers, so it is important to check your specific coverage depending on card issuer and card type.
-I will be using the Chase Sapphire Preferred as an example, although other cards such as Chase Sapphire Reserve, Chase Freedom, and Amex Gold have similar benefits.
+I will be using the Chase Sapphire Preferred as an example, although other cards such as Chase Sapphire Reserve, Chase Freedom Flex, and Amex Gold have similar benefits.

 This is how Chase describes this benefit: